realworldobject/smarcql/docs/index.md

 (This is just a stub for now, but with more to come.)

-Code and instructions to create and index MARC/RDF ("SMARCQL") output from existing MARC/XML input records is available as a Github repository [here](https://github.com/realworldobject/smarcql).
+Code and instructions to create and index MARC/RDF ("SMARCQL") output from existing MARC/XML input is available via a Github repository [here](https://github.com/realworldobject/smarcql).

 Interested parties are welcomed and encouraged to improve this formaliation by creating new issue tickets [here](https://github.com/realworldobject/smarcql/issues).